brimdata/zed/k8s/temporal.md

 We will need a Docker container with the most recent build of `temporal-sql-tool`.
 Here's hopw to create that.
 Note that we are working with Temporal v1.7.0.
 For stability, we will not use other versions or try buildiong head from the repo.
 ```
+# The git clone and the docker build steps can be skipped
+# if an image has already been pushed to $ZQD_ECR_HOST/temporal:1.7.0
 git clone https://github.com/temporalio/temporal.git
 git checkout v1.7.0
 docker build -t temporal .